1938 FIFA World Cup final tournament: Cuba vs Romania

 Cuba, who had only qualified because other Latin American selections had withdrawn, impressed against Romania.
-Romania scored first thanks to a goal that different sources attribute to either Silviu Bindea or Nicolae Kovács.
+Romania scored first through either Silviu Bindea or Nicolae Kovács, depending on the source.
 Cuba drew level through Héctor Socorro, who converted a cross from José Magriñá and then took the lead with a goal from Magriñá himself.
 However, equalisers from Iuliu Baratky and Ștefan Dobay forced a replay.